Gorilla Tag Custom Maps: How to Install and Play

 Game Modes

-In infection mode, you become infected when you are tagged and need to survive as long as possible.
+In infection mode, you become infected when tagged and must survive as long as possible.

-More game modes are under consideration and will be added into the game later.
+More game modes are under consideration and will be added to the game later.

 Default Maps

-Gorilla Tag originally launched with a jungle map.
+Gorilla Tag was originally launched with a jungle map.
 It had a lot of greenery spaced out for coverage and climbing.
-Man-made structures are placed around the map which are great for climbing and jumping off of.
+Man-made structures are placed around the map, which are great for climbing and jumping off of.
 The map is mostly wide open.

-Unless you install Gorilla Tag custom maps, these are the only two default maps available to play.
+Unless you install Gorilla Tag custom maps, these are the eight default maps available.

 gorilla tag